Creme de Cassis

 Color

-A dark garnet color, very opaque to purplish.
+A dark garnet colour, very opaque to purplish.

 Paladar